You merely exist.

 Between 2009-’13, I raised $6000.00 walking for the cause!
 Thank you so much for the support and for your generosity!!

 We’re not done.
 There’s still no cure!
 Please remember my story.
 I want to help find a cure.
-Please sponsor me, make a donation and/or join me for the LOS ANGELES TAKE STEPS!
-BE HEARD WALK FOR CROHN’S & COLITIS Sunday, June 15th, 2014 at Crescent Bay Park in Santa Monica Registration & Festival 3:00PM, Walk 4:00PM.
+Please sponsor me, make a donation at CCFA.org by clicking on the link below.

 Any amount you can afford is a blessing because every amount helps find a cure.
 Let’s help those afflicted, and merely existing, not have to settle for a remedy as I had to.